hopeifeanyi1/mental-health/README.md

 The Mental Health Chatbot, Easy Therapy, is a web-based application built with Next.js, Framer Motion, and AI-powered conversational capabilities.
 It provides a supportive, non-judgmental space for users seeking mental health guidance.
 The chatbot does not offer medical advice but encourages professional consultation for serious issues.
+It is also a Progressive Web App (PWA), allowing users to install it on their devices for a seamless experience.

 ## Features
 - AI-powered chatbot for mental health support